angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 ## What is the best matchup for the deck?

-Post used to be the auto-win matchup where their only hope was either a timely :card[Boseiju, who Endures] or Choke and it had to resolve.
+Post used to be the auto-win matchup where their only hope was either a timely :card[Boseiju, Who Endures] or Choke and it had to resolve.
 With Modern Horizons 3 (the Commander set to be exact), the deck has gained in popularity and the matchup has changed drastically.
-Maindeck :card[Disruptor Flute]s, usually naming the Oracle or Doomsday itself can slow down the game giving them more time to present a lethal board state, or screw your pre-established pile entirely.
+Maindeck :card[Disruptor Flute]s, usually naming the oracle or Doomsday itself can slow down the game giving them more time to present a lethal board state, or screw your pre-established pile entirely.